Dragon Ball Z: Broly – The Legendary Super Saiyan: Plot

-Goku and the others confront Paragus upon learning the truth about Broly as his aggression toward Goku swells to the point of breaking free of the mind control device and he finally transforms into a rage filled behemoth - the Legendary Super Saiyan.
-Broly attacks Goku who is defended by Trunks and Gohan while a fearful Vegeta loses his will to fight.
-Paragus taunts Vegeta while revealing that Broly was born with a power level of 10,000 and was feared by King Vegeta to the point that he ordered the infant's execution.
-Paragus failed to persuade King Vegeta to spare Broly, who was pierced in the abdomen by a knife and left for dead with his father, while Frieza destroyed the planet that same day.
-Broly's survival instincts caused him to shield himself and Paragus and they soared off into space protected by Broly's power.
-Broly grew unstable and sadistic as he aged, and Paragus was forced to use a mind-control device to pacify his son, but planned to use him to exact his revenge on King Vegeta's bloodline, and convert the Earth into new Planet Vegeta.
-Paragus reveals that a comet is currently on approach toward New Vegeta, and will destroy it upon impact.
+Goku and the others confront Paragus upon learning the truth about Broly as his aggression toward Goku swells.
+Broly breaks free of the mind control device and transforms into the Legendary Super Saiyan.
+Broly attacks Goku, who Trunks and Gohan defend, while a fearful Vegeta loses his will to fight before the Legendary Super Saiyan.
+Paragus taunts Vegeta while revealing that Broly was born with a power level of 10,000 and was feared by King Vegeta, who ordered Broly's execution.
+Paragus failed to persuade King Vegeta to spare Broly's life, who was pierced in the abdomen by a knife and left for dead with his father.
+At the same time, Frieza destroyed the planet that same day, where Bardock tries to defeat him unsuccessfully.
+Broly's survival instincts caused him to shield himself and Paragus, and they soared off into space protected by Broly's power.
+Broly grew unstable and sadistic as he aged.
+Paragus was forced to use a mind-control device to pacify his son, but planned to use him to exact his revenge on King Vegeta's bloodline and convert the Earth into New Planet Vegeta.
+Paragus reveals that a comet is approaching New Vegeta and will destroy it upon impact.

-Goku, Gohan, and Trunks are dominated by Broly until Piccolo arrives and heals them with Senzu beans.
+Goku, Gohan, and Trunks are dominated by Broly until Piccolo arrives and heals them with Senzu Beans.
 They engage Broly again, but continue to be severely outmatched.
-After being scolded by Piccolo, Vegeta's pride returns and he confronts Broly but is quickly incapacitated.
-Paragus prepares to escape the doomed planet in a small space pod before he is confronted by Broly and killed.
-Despite Broly's power continuing to increase, Goku manages to challenge him yet again and he is mercilessly beaten as he asks his allies to lend him their energy.
-After much reluctance, Vegeta finally gives Goku his energy who is able to use it to strike a piercing blow into Broly, causing the Legendary Super Saiyan's power to become unstable and he explodes.
+After being scolded by Piccolo, Vegeta's pride finally returns, and he confronts Broly, but is quickly incapacitated.
+Paragus prepares to escape the doomed planet in a small space pod before he is confronted and killed by Broly.
+Despite Broly's power continuing to increase, Goku manages to challenge him yet again, and he is mercilessly beaten as he asks his allies to lend him their ki.
+After much reluctance, Vegeta, despite his pride, finally gives his ki to Goku, who uses it to strike a piercing blow into Broly, causing the Legendary Super Saiyan's power to become unstable, and he explodes.

-Just as the comet strikes and destroys New Vegeta, Goku, his allies, and the slaves cheer as they manage to escape in Piccolo's spaceship.
+Just as the comet strikes and destroys New Vegeta, Goku, his allies, and the slaves cheer as they escape in Piccolo's spaceship to return to Earth.